akhilg24/AI-BasedExpenseIntelligencePlatform/README.md

 - GitHub: [@akhilg24](https://github.com/akhilg24)
 - Email: akhilgadde99@gmail.com

-## 🙏 Acknowledgments

-- Built with React and Vite
-- Inspired by modern financial tracking applications
-- Designed for simplicity and user experience

 ---

-⭐ **Star this repo if you find it helpful!**
+⭐ **Inspired by modern financial tracking applications.
+Star this repo if you find it helpful!**